 Before coming to ALDF, Matthew clerked for the Honorable Warren J. Ferguson of the United States Court of Appeals for the Ninth Circuit.
 Matthew graduated with distinction from Stanford Law School in 2006 and with highest honors from the University of Texas at Austin in 2001 with a degree in philosophy.
 While a law student at Stanford, Matthew co-founded a chapter of the Student Animal Legal Defense Fund and was an active member of Animal Rights on the Farm, where he worked on campaigns against factory farming and vivisection.
-He lives with his human companion, their new baby girl, and their five feline companions Kitty Kitty, Ollie, Emma, Spider, and Niecey.
+He lives with his human companion and their five feline companions Kitty Kitty, Ollie, Emma, Spider, and Niecey.

 Chris Berry works on a broad range of animal issues including puppy mills, factory farms, and consumer rights.
 He helps formulate creative legal theories to help animals and challenges government agencies that are not following the law as in Legal Rights and Duties in Lost Pet Disputes.
 Chris also works hard to fight abuse on factory farms and protect consumers who want to make humane choices.
 For example, Chris served on the Cal-Cruz Hatcheries case, applying the animal cruelty code to a chicken hatchery through a consumer protection law.
 Chris also worked on Glover v.
 Mahrt, a class-action lawsuit alleging that egg packaging depicting outdoor hens mislead consumers who wanted to buy more humanely produced eggs.